EOSC-synergy/eosc-perf/service_backend/docs/source/advanced/pagination-sorting.rst

 ======================
 API responses for list methods (called by `GET`) are limited by default to a maximum of **100** items per page.
-In order to provide the user with enoguh information about the omited intems (if any) on the search, a paginated body has always the following fields:
+In order to provide the user with enough information about the omitted items (if any) on the search, a paginated body has always the following fields:

  - **has_next**: True if a next page exists.